 Section 5 Inspection 2016

-In November The Barlow RC High School received a monitoring visit from of a team of Section 5 inspectors.
+In November The Barlow RC High School received an full Section 5 inspection from of a team of inspectors.
 The inspection took place under the new August 2016 OFSTED framework and the report is now available on the school’s website.

-Leaders are very pleased that inspectors accurately identified the many strengths and areas of success at The Barlow in their report, as can be seen in the above statements taken from the report.
+Leaders are very pleased that inspectors accurately identified the many strengths and areas of success at The Barlow in their report, as can be seen in the above statements taken from the report as well as Key areas for improvement.

 We are particularly pleased that they noted the strength of the curriculum, as well as the very strong achievement made by students in the majority of subjects which perform above National Levels.
 Also, the fact that as a consequence of this:”the very high number of pupils that go onto further education, employment or training”.